oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-developing-modules.md

 **Symptoms**: The module functions incorrectly, or some features do not work as intended.

 **Solution**:
-- **Check Business Logic**: Review the module’s business logic to ensure it performs the intended actions.
+- **Check Business Logic**: Review the module's business logic to ensure it performs the intended actions.
 Validate that all the necessary conditions are being met within the code.
 - **Test Module Inputs**: Verify that the inputs (e.g., user input or data from the database) are being processed correctly by the module.
-- **Check Configuration Settings**: Ensure the module’s settings and configuration are correct.
+- **Check Configuration Settings**: Ensure the module's settings and configuration are correct.
 Misconfigured settings can lead to unexpected behavior.
 - **Use Debugging**: If needed, debug the module step-by-step to observe the internal state and pinpoint where the behavior diverges from expectations.

 ---

 ## 7. Module Permissions Not Working

-**Symptoms**: The module is not visible or accessible based on the user’s permissions.
+**Symptoms**: The module is not visible or accessible based on the user's permissions.

 **Solution**:
 - **Verify Permission Settings**: Check the permissions set for the module in the Oqtane control panel.
 Ensure that the user role has the correct permissions for viewing or interacting with the module.
-- **Check Role Assignment**: Make sure the user’s role is properly assigned and that the permissions for the module are aligned with the role’s capabilities.
+- **Check Role Assignment**: Make sure the user's role is properly assigned and that the permissions for the module are aligned with the role's capabilities.
 - **Review Module Visibility Logic**: Some modules may have additional logic in place that controls visibility based on user roles.
 Verify that the logic is functioning as intended.

 ---